flexmonster/pivot-kibana/README.md

 The version of Kibana should be compatible with Elasticsearch.
 For more details, check [support matrix](https://www.elastic.co/support/matrix#matrix_compatibility).

-**Release 1.21 of the plugin works with Kibana 7.3.2.** For the latest versions, please make changes in the package.json and/or other files if necessary.
+**!!!
+Release 1.21 of the plugin works with Kibana 7.3.2.**

+For the latest versions, please make changes in the package.json and/or other files if necessary.

 ## Step 1: Install Flexmonster Pivot plugin